 Tobacco users pay nearly double the premiums for most plans.
 With the medical problems associated with it, insurance companies have less trust in your long term health and charge you more.

 – Medical History

 High blood pressure, high cholesterol, type 2 diabetes, and other medical conditions will lead to higher premiums.
 While any recent treatment for a heart disease can deny you coverage.
 Exercising often can actually help you can save on your life Insurance!

 Does your family have a history of cancer or heart disease?
 If so, expect to pay more.

 A history of dangerous driving will cost you.
 DUI charges greatly impact what you pay for a policy.
 Motorcycle riders will also face higher costs.

 Loggers will pay a lot more than a librarian for the same coverage.
 Dangerous jobs are considered high risk for companies.

-Do you need Life insurance?
-Understanding how life insurance works will help answer that.
+Is Life insurance worth getting?
+Do you really need it?
+And is Understanding how life insurance works will help answer that.
 If you have a family and want them covered, buying early is best way to keep costs down as rates go up over time.
 If you smoke, now might be the best time to quit.